trampgeek/moodle-qtype_coderunner/README.md

 unless you have a
 large number of testcases or are using a slow-to-launch language like Matlab.
-However, if you are writing your own question types you might wish to make use of it.
+However, if you are writing your own question prototypes you might wish to make use of it.

 ## Advanced template use